-Local presidents shall forward agenda items to the President at least fourteen (14) Days prior to the meeting of Presidents' Council.
-The Executive Director shall ensure that copies of the agenda, supporting documentation or research and all reports for Presidents' Council are forwarded to Local presidents and other participants at least seven (7) Days prior to Presidents' Council.
+The meeting agenda, planned by Local presidents, shall reflect the role of Presidents' Council (Bylaw I, Part IX, 9.1), the ongoing and emergent needs of presidents, and the priorities of the organization.
+The Executive Director shall ensure that the agenda and supporting materials are provided to Local presidents and other participants at least seven (7) Days prior to the meeting.
 Additions to the agenda may be approved at Presidents' Council by majority vote.